doomsday4/image-processing-techniques/README.md

 4. This is then converted to decibles.
 5. The spectrogram image is saved and then read to generate the edges in the image.
 6. Based on a threshold, it is decided if the audio is 'metal' or 'cardboard'.

+## Text Alignment
+1. The image path is given as an input to the function.
+2. The image is then converted to gray-scale and I applied gaussian blur to it so that only the most intense edges are detected.
+3. The Canny technique is used to detect the edges in the image and then HoughLines algorithm is applied to get straight lines in the image from the detected edges.
+4. Based on these straight lines and the angle they make with the horizontal (0 degrees), the alignment of the text is known and then the text is rotated in the opposite direction by the same angle to straighten it.
+5. If the angle (say, theta) is negative (clockwise), then it is rotated in the opposite direction and by an angle of (360+theta).